GitMubarak/jobwp/readme.txt

 * Display Featured Jobs With Slider
 * HR User Role to Manage Jobs
 * Customize email notification content for Candidate
+* Application list export to excel
+* Display Mobile number in the application form
+* Display Job by Job Level With The Shortcode Option
+* Job Level Option in the Search Panel

 [Get the Pro](https://wpjoblisting.com/pricing-faq/)